6 recommended OTC drugs

 • Probiotics — evidence in children.

-• Vitamin D3 — frequent deficiency.
+• Vitamin D3 — deficiency is frequent.

 • Omega-3.